Skip to content

 Resource · Process

 Most drivers have never been to traffic court.
 Knowing the sequence — what each appearance is for and what it is not — makes the process predictable.
+Here is how Alberta traffic court typically moves from the ticket through to verdict.

 The five stages